Cashless Payments: Meaning, Types, Pros, and Cons

 First, one should calculate the expenses, what are the chances for a return of investment and how long it might take, even with standard daily revenues.

 Would it be worth it – of course.
 But it will definitely require some getting used to, and depending on your current payment arrangement, it will take some time.
-It is good that all possible card payment systems are checked in details and prices are compared, so you don’t end up overspending on something that will not be useful to you.
+It is good that all possible card payment systems are checked in detail and prices are compared, so you don’t end up overspending on something that will not be useful to you.

 Make sure you accept not only card payments, but also NFC ones